shjha21/fast-csv-processor/README.md

-A C++ program to effectively process large CSV datasets
+A C++ program to effectively process large CSV datasets and compute PCR from real-time financial data.